Human Development Report: History

 The 2010 Human Development Report's review of human development trends showed that most developing countries made dramatic yet often underestimated progress in health, education and basic living standards since 1970 with many of the poorest countries posting the greatest gains.

 In the 2010 Report, the Sultanate of Oman was reported to be the most improved country in the past 40 years out of the 135 countries assessed (the report reported on improvement in the period 1970–2010).
 Oman's strides in education, women empowerment and health care under the patronage of the current Sultan of Oman led to it securing the 1st position.

 Several new indices have been introduced over the years in different reports, including the Human Development Index, the Gender-related Development Index, the Gender Empowerment Measure, the Human Poverty Index.
 The Gender-related Development Index, the Gender Empowerment Measure and the Human Poverty Index were removed in 2010.
 The 2010 Human Development Report introduced three new indices the Inequality-adjusted Human Development Index, the Gender Inequality Index, and the Multidimensional Poverty Index.
 Each Report has its own focus drawn from contemporary debate.

-The 2009 Human Development Report, Overcoming Barriers, focused on migration - both within and beyond borders.
+The 2009 Human Development Report, Overcoming Barriers, focused on migration – both within and beyond borders.
 It was chosen because it is a prominent theme in domestic and international debates.
-Its starting point is that the global distribution of capabilities is extraordinarily unequal, and that this is a major driver for movement of people.
+Its starting point is that the global distribution of capabilities is extraordinarily unequal and that this is a major driver for the movement of people.